-Solar-powered water pumping systems can find application in town water supply, livestock watering and irrigation.
-Solar-powered irrigation system is an application of solar-powered water pumping system used in paddy fields, gardens for watering the plants, vegetables, etc. A typical example of solar-powered irrigation system is shown in Fig. 1.
+Solar-powered water pumping systems can find application in town water supply, livestock watering, and irrigation.
+The solar-powered irrigation system is an application of a solar-powered water pumping system used in paddy fields, and gardens for watering plants, vegetables, etc. A typical example of a solar-powered irrigation system is shown in Fig. 1.

 1. It makes irrigation possible in remote areas